wacncontent/CustomizeTool/addCommentOutput/articles/app-service-web/web-sites-nodejs-develop-deploy-mac.md

           res.end('Hello World\n');
         }).listen(port);

-3. Open the command line, and use the following command to start the web site locally.
+3. Open the command line, and use the following command to start the web app locally.

         node server.js